periodica/periodica.github.io/index.md

 ## Welcome to Digital Historical Periodica

-To join the google group, send email to
+To join the google group, send email to digital-historical-periodica@googlegroups.com

-digital-historical-periodica@googlegroups.com

-To request access to the Zotero library, go to Zotoero library:https://www.zotero.org/groups/704613
+To access to the Zotero library, go to Zotoero library: https://www.zotero.org/groups/704613